magekey/magekey.github.io/_extensions/m2/fax-events.md

             <h2>Overview</h2>

             <p style="margin-bottom: 5px;">
-            Fax Events is an extension for faxing messages.
+            Interfax Web Service is an extension for faxing messages.
 It uses Interfax services provider to create text documents and transmit them to your fax machine.
             To send a fax message to a given fax number, the extension uses standard Magento email templates.
             The text of your fax document will be identical to your email template text.
             </p>

-            <p style="margin-bottom: 5px;">Fax Events extension has got 3 trigger events for sending a fax message:</p>
+            <p style="margin-bottom: 5px;">Interfax Web Service extension has got 3 trigger events for sending a fax message:</p>

             <ul>
                 <li>faxing a message when a standard Magento Contact form is completed</li>